-The first project modification in this HS-2009E, an addition of the project break for the Old Concord Road pavement markings.
-The second project is the addition of a project break for HS-2010F the NC 24-27 reduced conflict intersection.
-The third project P-5726B, is the delay of construction to FY 2023 for the Norfolk Southern Crossover Relocation.
-The fourth project BL-0060, is to add the Clarke Creek Greenway in FY 2025.
+Director Phil Conrad reminded the TCC members that the MPO staff typically brings amendments or modifications from recent NCDOT Board of Transportation agendas to the TCC/TAC for consideration.
+The first project modification is the addition of project break for the Old Concord Road pavement markings (HS-2009E) from Jake Alexander Blvd to the county line.
+The second project is the addition of a project break for the NC 24-27 reduced conflict intersection (HS-2010F).
+The third project is the delay of construction to FY 2023 for the Norfolk Southern Crossover Relocation (P-5726B).
+The fourth project is to add the Clarke Creek Greenway (BL-0060) in FY 2025. delay construction to FY 2023 for P-5726A Salisbury Train station second platform and pedestrian underpass.
 The fifth project is to delay construction to FY 2023 for the US 29/601 bridge replacement B-5808.
 The sixth project is to modify the scope and funding amounts for the NC 152 intersection project (HE-0009).
 The seventh project is the addition of a project break for the NC 152 intersection project (HE-0009A).
 The eighth project is the delay in preliminary engineering to FY 2022 for the Poplar Tent and Harris Road intersection project (HL-0001).
+The ninth and final project is the increase in cost of NCDOT Statewide Traffic Operations (HO-0005) greater than \$2 million or 25 percent.
+Director Conrad provided input from FHWA that the Clarke Creek Greenway - BL-0060 is time sensitive and that HO-0005 is being pulled due to its impact on air quality conformity.
+This project will come back at a later date.